 A person’s passing can end up being a complicated thing.
-A will can make things easier for survivors in that it describes how the deceased wishes their assets to be distributed at the time of death.
+A will can make things easier for survivors by describing how the deceased wishes their assets to be distributed at the time of death.
 To settle an estate in Ohio, filing a will in probate court is one of the most important steps to follow.
 This is usually done by a family member, attorney, or other person designated by the deceased.

-If you feel you have a stake in someone’s will, it will be necessary to obtain a copy of the last will and testament.
+If you feel you have a stake in someone’s will, obtaining a copy of the last will and testament will be necessary.
 Unless you were part of the filing process, locating a copy of the will can occasionally be challenging.

 Here is what you need to know about locating and obtaining a will in Ohio.